Setting up a new business? How to protect yourself and your company

 Fortunately, there are a range of employee benefits that can help.
 Perhaps the simplest (and cheapest insurance offering) is death in service, a life insurance policy for all employees that pays out a lump sum equivalent to a multiple of a worker’s annual salary should the employee pass away.

-Other options include group income protection – which works like personal income protection but on a group scale for multiple employees – and business health insurance.
+Other options include group income protection – which works like personal income protection but on a group scale for multiple employees – and group health insurance.
 The latter provides private healthcare for your workers paid for by the business, allowing your staff to receive top-notch medical care.
 This could get them back on their feet faster than waiting for the NHS.

 “Overall, there are lots of ways business owners can protect themselves, their staff and their company, but it’s not always simple,” says Rob Harvey.